The conjugacy problem for UPG elements of $Out(F_n)$: Background

 An edge $E_i$ is {\em linear} if $u_i$ is a non-trivial Nielsen path.
 The {\em set of oriented linear edges} is denoted $\lin(f)$ and the set obtained from $\lin(f)$ by reversing orientation is denoted $\lin^{-1}(f)$.
 In our example, $\lin(f)=\{b,p\}$.

-Associated to a $\fG$ is a finite set of root-free\footnote{Non-trivial $a\in\f$ is {\it root-free} if $x\in\f$ and $x^k=a$ implies $k=\pm 1$.} non-trivial closed Nielsen paths called {\em \twistpath s}.
+Associated to a CT $\fG$ is a finite set of non-trivial closed Nielsen paths called {\em \twistpath s}.
 This set is well-defined up to a change of orientation on each path.
 In the remainder of this paragraph we recall some useful properties of twist paths.
-Each twist path $w$ determines a circuit $[w]$ in $G$ and distinct twist paths determine distinct unoriented circuits; i.e.\ circuits whose cyclic edge decompositions differ by more than a change of orientation.
+Each twist path $w$ determines a circuit $[w]$ in $G$ {representing a root-free}\footnote{Non-trivial $a\in\f$ is {\it root-free} if $x\in\f$ and $x^k=a$ implies $k=\pm 1$.} conjugacy class in $\f$ and distinct twist paths determine distinct unoriented circuits; i.e.\ circuits whose cyclic edge decompositions differ by more than a change of orientation.
 For each \twistpath\ $w$, the set $\lin_w(f)$ of (necessarily linear) edges $E_i$ such that $f(E_i) = E_iw^{d_i}$ for some $d_i \ne 0$ is non-empty and is called the {\em linear family associated to $w$}; note that $f^k_\#(E_i) = E_i w^{kd_i}$ grows linearly in $k$.
 Every linear edge belongs to one of these linear families.
 If $E_i \in \lin_w(f)$ and $p\ne 0$ then $E_i w^p \bar E_i$ is an \iNp.
 All \iNp s have this form.
 If $E_i$ and $E_j$ are distinct edges in $ \lin_w(f)$ then $d_i \ne d_j$; if $d_i$ and $d_j$ have the same sign, then paths of the form $E_i w^p \bar E_j$ are {\em exceptional paths} associated to $w$.
 Note that $f^k_\#(E_i w^p \bar E_j) = E_i w^{p+k(d_i - d_j)} \bar E_j$ so these paths also grow linearly under iteration.
-Exceptional paths have no non-trivial splittings (which would not be true if we allowed $d_i$ and $d_j$ to have the same sign).
+Exceptional paths have no non-trivial splittings (which would not be true if we allowed $d_i$ and $d_j$ to have the opposite sign).

 \begin{excont*} In our example, we choose our set of twist paths to be $\{a\}$, as opposed to $\{a^{-1}\}$. \end{excont*}